zcfs/Meteor-http-methods/README.md

 * `this.setUserId(id)` - Option for setting the `this.userId`
 * `this.isSimulation` - Allways false on the server
 * `this.unblock` - Not implemented
-* `this.setContentType` - Set the content type in header, defaults to text/html
+* `this.setContentType('text/html')` - Set the content type in header, defaults to text/html
 * `this.setStatusCode(200)` - Set the status code in response header

 ##Passing data via header